Travel and stay

 The media center will be located on the first floor of the Arena House at Årevägen 180, close to the finish area.
 The media center offers working spaces for all who needs it, power connections, wifi, food and for those who need it, connection via cable.
 Volunteers will be on site to help.

-I want to ski during the event, can I?
+I want to ski, can I?

 Yes!
 Only some parts of the ski system will be affected by the event.
 More information will be available on our website and our social media channels during the event.
 Information signs will also be placed where needed in the ski system.